-Draft 8 August 2016 PM
+Draft 8 August 2016 PM with GSS Comments

 IANA IPR LICENSE AGREEMENT

 [FOR IANA [INSERT] SERVICES]

 [Note: There will be 3 separate License Agreements, one for each IANA Service.
 Individual License Agreements will be generated once the basic form is agreed by all parties.
 Items highlighted in yellow below will vary by agreement and must be completed once the License Agreement is split into three.]